 The life of the native people in this remote town had been battered by many hardships due to Malaria and poverty which resulted in the colonial rule.
 All are well explained in the book The village in the Jungle that was written by one-time Assistant Government agent Leonard Wolf.
 According to the book, Hambantota was the capital of the district which bears the same name.

-On the direction of the east, few kilometres from Hambantota is the famed city if Tissamaharama.
-It had been the capital of ancient Ruhunu Kingdom, which had originated in the third century BC.
-Several pieces of evidence that show most its grandeur in the past are Santagiri Dagob and Yalata Dagoba built by King Yatalatissa and Menik Vihara.
+On the direction of the east, a few kilometres from Hambantota is the famed city of Tissamaharama.
+It had been the capital of the ancient Ruhunu Kingdom, which had originated in the third century BC.
+Several pieces of evidence that show most its grandeur in the past are Santagiri Dagoba and Yalata Dagoba built by King Yatalatissa and Menik Vihara.
 The city is important for the Buddhist in the island and attracts thousands of pilgrims every year.

-Yala is the second largest National park in Sri Lanka with the ground surface around 126,000 hectares.
-It is being recognized as one of the best places for observing Leopards due to the density of leopards.
-Other than the leopard; elephants, bears, deer, jackal, crocodile and a great many other animals and birds also inhabit the park.
+Yala is the second largest National park in Sri Lanka and it is being the best place for Sri Lanka wildlife tours.
+The national park is with the ground surface around 126,000 hectares.
+It is being recognized as one of the best places for observing elephants, especially Leopards due to the density of leopards.
+Other than the leopard; bears, deer, jackal, crocodile and a great many other animals and birds also inhabit the park.

 The sanctuary can be conveniently reached by a vehicle.
 One needs to take the turn to Kalametiya at the 135thmile post on the Colombo-Hambantota main road.